 Howling Woods Farm is open to visitors by appointment only.
 You may visit us by appointment on weekends, and weekday afternoons.
 Before contacting please check our upcoming events schedule to make sure we are open on the day you wish to visit.

 For appointments, please call 732-534-5745 between the hours of 11am and 4pm Monday through Friday.
 We do not book appointments by email.
 For questions other than appointments you may email firstname.lastname@example.org.

-Only wear clothes you do not mind getting dirty should you wish to go inside the enclosure.
-If you intend to enter the enclosure, do not wear any real or imitation fur, down jackets, or any apparel that has dangling attachments.
+Tours last one hour.
+Things to bring include a camera and appropriate clothing.
+Do not wear any real or imitation fur, down or 'puffy' jackets, leather, or any apparel that has dangling attachments.
 Open toed footwear and heels are not allowed inside the pens.
 If you come in the winter, dress warmly as it is often very windy here.

 Upon arrival, do not park in driveway.
 Instead, pull over to the left and drive to the grass lot to park.

 While we do not charge a specific fee, we do request a minimum donation of $20 per adult and $10 per child under thirteen to help with our costs for feeding and maintaining our our animals & facility.
 We accept credit cards, cash or check.
-Howling Woods Farm is a non-profit public charity, and unlike most public charities our staff, officers and directors receive no salary.
+Howling Woods Farm is a non-profit public charity, and unlike most public charities our officers and directors receive no salary.